tomymaritano/dripnex-wallet/CONTRIBUTING.md

 4. Push the branch to your fork and open a Pull Request against `main`.
 Use a descriptive title and include a short summary of the changes.
 5. One of the maintainers will review your PR.
 Please respond to any feedback and update your branch as needed.
+6. Include a concise description of the change and link to any related issues in the PR body.

 ## Commit Style